Farm8763/salty_l4d2_server/README.md

 #### Note: Kibana currently deploys with a self-signed cert
 Kibana is deployed at `https://<monitoring_server_ip>:5601/` , you can log in with the user 'elastic' and the password you provided above.

+Filebeat will be deployed to the L4D2 server, and the ingest pipeline will be set up automatically in Kibana/Elasticsearch to parse the incomming logs.

 ### External Dependancies
 #### Note: Fetched automatically or included
 - [Sourcemod v1.10.0-r6499](https://www.sourcemod.net/)